ETH - Swiss Federal Institute of Technology, Zürich

 The name "Polytechnic" or "Poly" had become very popular, however, and to this day the funicular railway leading up to the ETH is called the Polybahn.
 Also the terrace behind the main building is called the "Poly Terrace" (next tip).

-As I learned from VT member german_eagle (Ingo), the main building of the ETH was designed by none other than Gottfried Semper (1803-1879), the architect of the Semper Opera House in Dresden.
+As I have learned from VT member german_eagle (Ingo), the main building of the ETH was designed by none other than Gottfried Semper (1803-1879), the architect of the Semper Opera House in Dresden.

 It turns out that Semper lived and worked in Zürich from 1855 to 1871 as a Professor for Architecture at the Polytechnic.